 The District of Columbia Public Charter School Board is subject to various litigation and claims arising out of the course of its operations.
 While the results of the lawsuits cannot be predicted with certainty, management does not believe these matters will have an adverse effect on the organization's overall financial position.
-The organization assumes the liability for most risk including, but not limited to, property damage and personal injury liability.
+The organization assumes the liability for most risk including, but not limited to, property damage and personal injury liability, however the District of Columbia Government is responsible for any such liability that may result of any such lawsuit.
 Such risks are covered by the purchase of commercial insurance.